What is Diagnostic Error?

 - A missed diagnosis refers to a patient whose medical complaints are never explained.
 Many patients with chronic fatigue, or chronic pain fall into this category, as well as patients with more specific complaints that are never accurately diagnosed.

-People may assume that diagnostic errors result from sub-optimal care.
-While this cause is possible, rarely does it explain the problem.
-Much more commonly, diagnostic error stems from the complexity of the diagnostic process, complexities in how health care is delivered, and the same kinds of cognitive errors that we all make in our everyday lives.
-Most diagnostic errors are made by conscientious clinicians practicing in first-rate medical organizations.
+Diagnostic error stems from the complexity of the diagnostic process, complexities in how health care is delivered, and the same kinds of cognitive errors that we all make in our everyday lives.